Chapter 523D, Code of Iowa

 Questions or Complaints?

-If you have questions or complaints about the motor vehicle service contract, contact:
+If you have questions or complaints regarding a continuing care facility, contact:

 Iowa Securities Bureau